salrashid123/go_mtls_scratchpad/README.md

 11. Server will optionally invoke an external OCSP request to verify live that the client certificate presented has not been revoked

 ---

+For gRPC, the tests here only verifies against ca1 but demonstrates the [AdvancedTLS](https://pkg.go.dev/google.golang.org/grpc/security/advancedtls) package.
+You can find the examples under the `grpc` folder

+---

 also see